 The Zodiac constellations together form a Story – an astrological story written with the stars.
 The Sign of Scorpio is the third chapter of twelve.
 We saw in Virgo that the Bible states that God made the constellations.
 So the Story is His and was given at the beginning of human history.
 It is this Astrology story that the first humans read in what we now know as the zodiac.

 The original zodiac was not a horoscope to guide your daily decisions to good luck, health, love and fortune based on the date of your birth and the movement of the planets.
 God placed it as a guide to show us His Way.
-He desired that these zodiac constellations so they could be seen and remembered by people every night.
+He desired people could see and remember these zodiac constellations every night.
 The Story started with the promise of the seed of the Virgin in Virgo.
 It continued with the weighing scales of Libra, declaring that our balance of deeds are too light for the Kingdom of Heaven.
 A price must be paid to redeem our light deeds.

 Scorpio in the Ancient Zodiac Story